codeby-rhythm-sharma/stegasnoop/README.md

 2. Create a new branch for your changes
 3. Make your changes and commit them
-4. Open a pull request describing what you changed
+4. Open a pull request describing what you changed Problem Statement
+Image steganography can be used to hide malicious data inside images, making detection difficult.
+This project aims to help beginners understand how simple statistical and heuristic techniques can be used to flag suspicious images
+Why This Project Matters
+Steganography is commonly used in malware delivery and data exfiltration.
+This project introduces foundational detection concepts useful for cybersecurity students and beginners
+Why This Project Matters
+Steganography is commonly used in malware delivery and data exfiltration.
+This project introduces foundational detection concepts useful for cybersecurity students and beginners
+Future Improvements

+Support for additional image formats

+Visualization of entropy graphs

+Machine learning–based detection

+Batch image scanning